SkygearIO/features/features/285-design-webhooks/design.md

 Mutations would not generate additional events (except `user_sync`).

-If a field is mutated, subsequent events will use the mutated value.
+The mutated value is be propagated along the next events.

 Developer is responsible for ensuring correct order of event delivery.
 For example, in most case, developer would like mutating event-handlers (e.g.